 A few insects have evolved to be able to break down keratin.
 These include some species of beetle and moth including clothes moths.
-We have more details on the various moths here.
+We have more details on the moth lifecycle and what to look out for.
 So clothes moths and their keratin eating friends and relatives are beneficial, and if we didn’t have them there would be partially decomposed carcasses laying around all over the place.

 Why do clothes moths eat clothes?

 Clothes moths have evolved to feed on the protein keratin found in natural materials.
 When we bring these materials into our homes it makes sense that clothes moths will follow.
 Just as flies and ants are attracted into our homes in the summer by the smell of our food, so clothes moths are attracted to the smells of their favourite keratin containing foods; cashmere, wool, fur, silk, leather.

 Tip – Avoid attracting clothes moths into your wardrobes by keeping them meticulously clean.
 Regularly vacuum dust because this is made up of skin cells which clothes moths feed on.
 Do not put even once worn clothes back in the wardrobe as sweat, skin cells and minute food stains will attract clothes moths.